 We are a commercial stage medical device company focusing on the research, development and marketing of cryoablation systems and technologies based on liquid nitrogen, or LN2, for treating tumors.
-Cryoablation is the process by which benign and malignant tumors are ablated (destroyed) through freezing such tumors while in a patient's body.
-Our proprietary cryoablation technology is a minimally invasive alternative to surgical intervention, for tumors, including those found in breast, lungs, kidneys, bones and other indications.
-Our lead commercial cryoablation product is the ProSense system.
+Cryoablation is the process by which benign and malignant tumors are ablated (destroyed) through freezing such tumors.
+Our proprietary cryoablation technology is a minimally invasive alternative to surgical intervention for tumors, including those found in breast, lungs, kidneys, bones and other indications.
+Our lead commercial cryoablation product is the ProSense system and its associated CryoProbes.